M90 (camouflage): FOA

+M90

 As Sweden had been a latecomer to camouflage uniforms, the system was considered to be quite advanced for its time and, according to the Swedish army, it remains effective three decades later.
 Among other things, M90 uniforms are treated to ensure a low visibility when faced with night-time detection gear such as near-infrared spectrum equipment.

-However, while vehicle camouflage such as the FOA pattern had a proven value as a protection overhead and long-distance reconnaissance, the effectiveness of personal camouflage is in some dispute.
-According to experts, the old all-green M59 uniforms often provided similar levels of protection against detection as the camouflage-patterned M90.
-"It depends on the environment you're in," according to Kariis.
-"In some cases [the M90] is better: the pattern breaks up contours and makes it more difficult to spot the contour of a human being.
-In many other cases the pattern is of equal value to single-color."
+According to Hans Kariis, an expert at FOI, which is the successor to FOA: "If you look at American or German patterns, they're very small.
+This has to do with the M90 pattern being adapted to the type of combat envisioned at the time.
+Our pattern works pretty well in forest and mixed [småbruten] terrain, where distances are at a scale of about one kilometer.
+The Americans are thinking about urban combat, in a city where distances are 10 to 100 meters."

-Copyright Protections
+Copyright

 The M90 was not copyrighted by the Swedish government until 2020, and, over the years, it became available on a variety of commercial clothing and other products.

 To some experts, commercial use of the M90 was advantageous for the Swedish military, since it allowed personnel to acquire complementary nonstandard civilian gear when necessary, without abandoning the M90 pattern.

 Others have countered that the proliferation of non-official M90 products has diluted the symbolic value of the pattern, defeating one of its original purposes – and possibly even raising infiltration risks in the field.

-In 2017, a collaborative Nordic government project was launched to jointly acquire standardized uniforms for the Norwegian, Swedish, Finnish, and Danish armed forces, although it was decided that each country would use its own camouflage pattern.
-As part of this process, Sweden deliberated whether to update the M90 pattern and, simultaneously, acquire copyright protections for the new version.
-In October 2020, the Swedish Patent and Registration Office registered a protected version of the pattern in three iterations: standard/forest, khaki/desert, and winter.
-The only change to the old pattern was the addition of small, scattered three crowns symbols.
+Limitations

+While vehicle camouflage such as the FOA pattern had a proven value as a protection overhead and long-distance reconnaissance, the effectiveness of personal camouflage is in some dispute.

+According to experts, the old all-green M59 uniforms often provided similar levels of protection against detection as the camouflage-patterned M90.
+It depends on the environment you're in,according to Kariis.
+In some cases [the M90] is better: the pattern breaks up contours and makes it more difficult to spot the contour of a human being.
+In many other cases the pattern is of equal value to single-color.